rjousse18/skipp_tv/README.md

 # skipp_tv

-SkippTV is an API that stores TV show episodes and their intro timestamps.
+SkippTV is an API that stores TV show episodes and their intro's / outro's timecodes.

 # How it works

-Users can retrieve intro / outro timestamp with the endpoint planned for this purpose.
+Users can retrieve intro / outro timecode with the endpoint planned for this purpose.
 Users can identify a tv show episode with his tmdbid, imdbid or title (formated as the_title_SXX_EXX)

 # What endpoints ?